opencog/atomspace/examples/python/README.md

 few users will need to work with the nameserver.

 ### [stop_go.py](stop_go.py)
 An example of a "behavior tree".
+Demos the use of the GroundedPredicateNode to call from Atomese back into python.

 ### Mixing python, scheme and Atomese
 Atomese has both scheme and python bindings, and the two programming